tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 the TLS record protocol and the TLS handshake protocol.
 However, TLS must run over a reliable transport channel -- typically TCP {{RFC0793}}.

-There are applications that use UDP {{RFC0768}} as a transport, and to offer communication security protection for those applications, the Datagram Transport Layer Security (DTLS) protocol has been developed.
-DTLS is deliberately designed to be as similar to TLS as possible, both to minimize new security invention and to maximize the amount of code and infrastructure reuse.
+There are applications that use UDP {{RFC0768}} as a transport and the Datagram Transport Layer Security (DTLS) protocol has been developed to offer communication security protection for those applications.
+TLS is deliberately designed to be as similar to TLS as possible, both to minimize new security invention and to maximize the amount of code and infrastructure reuse.